Thanos: Creation

-Writer-artist Jim Starlin conceived of Thanos of Titan during college psychology classes.
+Writer-artist Jim Starlin conceived of Thanos of Titan during college psychology classes and was inspired by Sigmund Freud's concept of human death drive, or Thanatos.
 As Starlin described:

-I went to college between doing U.S. military service and getting work in comics, and there was a psych class and I came up with Thanos, (inspired by Sigmund Freud's concept of human Death drive, or Thanatos), but I'm not sure how he fit into it, just anger management probably.
+I went to college between doing U.S. military service and getting work in comics, and there was a psych class and I came up with Thanos… and Drax the Destroyer, but I'm not sure how he fit into it, just anger management probably.
 So I came up to Marvel, and editor Roy Thomas asked if I wanted to do an issue of Iron Man.
 I felt that this may be my only chance ever to do a character, not having the confidence that my career was going to last anything longer than a few weeks.
 So they got jammed into it.
 Thanos was a much thinner character and Roy suggested beefing him up, so he's beefed up quite a bit from his original sketches ... and later on I liked beefing him up so much that he continued to grow in size.

 Starlin has admitted the character's look was influenced by Jack Kirby's Darkseid:

 Kirby had done the New Gods, which I thought was terrific.
 He was over at DC at the time.
 I came up with some things that were inspired by that.
 You'd think that Thanos was inspired by Darkseid, but that was not the case when I showed up.
 In my first Thanos drawings, if he looked like anybody, it was Metron.
 I had all these different gods and things I wanted to do, which became Thanos and the Titans.
 Roy took one look at the guy in the Metron-like chair and said: "Beef him up!
 If you're going to steal one of the New Gods, at least rip off Darkseid, the really good one!"